Simatwa/ai-imager/README.md

 ## Disclaimer

 This is not an official OpenAI product.
 This is a personal project and is not affiliated with OpenAI in any way.
 Don't sue me.

+> **Tips** - Incase you're stack while using the script, don't hesitate to hit the developer's inbox 📥.

 ## Developer Contacts